 Published: 2018 | Author: Anne Casey

-Having marketed in both the English speaking and Chinese speaking markets in NZ and overseas, it fascinates me how, in a very short time, the Internet of Things (IoT) fuelled also by the Chinese government banning the likes of Facebook, Youtube, Google and Skype from China has enabled a Chinese IoT ecosystem to appear as shown below.
+Having worked in social media marketing in both English and Chinese speaking markets, both in New Zealand and overseas, it fascinates me how the Internet of Things (IoT) has developed so quickly.
+This is also fueled by the Chinese government banning the likes of Facebook, Youtube, Google and Skype from China which enabled a Chinese IoT ecosystem to appear as shown below.

-There has never been a time more exciting time than now to be a marketer!
-The lessons from when Facebook first started is being felt by WeChat (eg should a brand in multiple countries and multiple product categories have multiple Official Accounts on WeChat?) and what WeChat has been able to dominate is just being ventured upon by Facebook (eg integrating mobile pay into social media)!
+There has never been a time more exciting time than now to be a marketer, especially in social media marketing and digital marketing!
+The lessons from when Facebook first started are being felt by WeChat, e.g. should a brand in multiple countries and multiple product categories have multiple Official Accounts on WeChat?
+On the other hand, what WeChat has been able to dominate is only just beginning to be explored by Facebook, e.g. integrating mobile pay into social media!

 It can be difficult to explain what WeChat is and what it can and can’t do.
 So for those of you that understand Facebook, WhatsApp and Messenger, here’s a comparison table as to what is possible (or not) among these apps.

 As you can see from the table above, WeChat is powerful!
-If you’re considering how you can use WeChat for your business, a good place to start is to understand what is the expansion strategy of Tencent (WeChat’s parent company) and how it affects good old NZ.
+If you’re considering how you can use WeChat for your business, a good place to start is to understand what is the expansion strategy of Tencent (WeChat’s parent company) and how it affects good old New Zealand.

 Firstly, we know that the immediate plans of Tencent is to ensure that Chinese when they leave China are able to use WeChat as if they are back home.
-This means that Tencent has appointed a handful of countries to roll out functionalities such as accepting WeChat Pay and marketing solutions to encourage and enable companies in these countries to offer WeChat solutions.
-In New Zealand, companies such as PayPlus [link to payplus website] and Latipay are WeChat Service Providers that enable companies to accept Wechat Pay.
+This means that Tencent has appointed a handful of countries to roll out functionalities such as accepting WeChat Pay and marketing solutions, to encourage and enable companies in these countries to offer WeChat solutions.
+In New Zealand, companies such as PayPlus and Latipay are WeChat Service Providers that enable companies to accept Wechat Pay.